Last updated on January 6th, 2026 at 11:29 pm

 When to visit: Lunch

-Coco Tulum is another fabulous choice, it’s one of the first Tulum beach restaurants that I ever visited and still remains a firm favorite!
-You just can’t beat sitting on a swing, eating octopus tacos with a glass of rose!
+Coco Tulum is another fabulous lunch choice, it’s one of the first Tulum beach restaurants that I ever visited and still remains a favourite!
+You just can’t beat sitting on a swing, eating octopus tacos with a glass of rosé!

 LA ZEBRA